khilscher/proxymodule/README.md

   - **Dockerfile.nnn** and changing the ```EXPOSE``` port
   - **Deployment.template.json** and changing the ```Portbindings```
   - **Config** and changing the ```listen-address```
 - By default, the module is configured to forward all HTTP/S proxy requests to another Proxy server address (default: forward / 1.1.1.1:3129).
-This can be modifying using the module twin's ```Forward``` desired property (described in the next sections), which also updates the Privoxy config file accordingly.
+This can be modified using the module twin's ```Forward``` desired property (described in the next sections), which also updates the Privoxy config file accordingly.

 # Enable Forwarding (aka proxy chaining)